EverydayHealthLogo

 • Residency: Kresge Eye Institute

-Is Dr. Chambers board certified in Ophthalmologist?
+Is Dr. Chambers board certified as an Ophthalmologist?

 Yes, Dr. Christopher Chambers, MD is board certified by the American Board of Ophthalmology , American Board of Ophthalmology since 2011